Climate emergency declarations in New Zealand

 Climate emergency declarations have been made by multiple jurisdictions in New Zealand, including national, regional and territorial authorities.

-The first New Zealand´s jurisdictions began to declare climate emergencies in 2019.
+The first New Zealand's jurisdictions began to declare climate emergencies in 2019.

 National

 New Zealand's national government declared a climate emergency on 2 December 2020.
 Additionally, the New Zealand Government has committed to becoming neutral by 2025.

+Response from Greta Thunberg

+On 14 December 2020, Swedish climate activist Greta Thunberg used Twitter to criticise the declaration as "virtue signalling", tweeting that New Zealand's Labour Government had only committed to reducing less than one percent of New Zealand's carbon emissions by 2025.
+In response, New Zealand Prime Minister Jacinda Ardern and climate change Minister James Shaw defended New Zealand's climate change declaration as only the start of the country's climate change mitigation goals.